 Prioritize Security and Compliance

 In a world where data is currency, security can't just be a checkbox.
-A virtual front desk handles sensitive customer and business information, so rock-solid security isn't negotiable.
+It has to be a top priority.
+A virtual front desk will be handling sensitive customer and business information, so rock-solid security isn't negotiable.
 You need to ask providers direct questions about how they protect your data.

 This becomes even more critical if you're in a regulated industry.
 A medical practice, for example, must use a HIPAA compliant provider to protect patient privacy.
 Getting this wrong can lead to crippling legal and financial trouble.